 A significant factor behind Thai real estate’s appeal to Chinese is its impressive returns – rental income from holiday homes in Thailand alone offer returns as high as 8%-10%,22 while rental yields in Pattaya average around 5%-10%.

-Besides being tourism-driven, China’s growing expatriate presence in Pattaya is also driving constant rental demands.
+Besides being tourism-driven, China’s growing expatriate presence in Pattaya taxi Service is also driving constant rental demands.
 Once dominated by Europeans, North Americans, and Japanese expatriates, Chinese expatriates in Thailand have doubled to become the second-biggest group of foreign workers over the last five years.

 This means a steady rental demand for apartments and condominiums in parts of Thailand, particularly in Pattaya- overall occupancy rates for Pattaya condos stands at over 90%.
 Fact, Ratchadaphisek has earned itself a new nickname as Bangkok’s new ‘Chinatown’, thanks to massive Chinese expatriate presence there.